Visit our new website. We'd appreciate your feedback!

 Said to be the oldest functioning distillery on the Isle of Skye, Talisker can trace its origins back to 1830.
 Set on the shores of Loch Harport, the distillery produces a sweet, full-bodied single malt whisky and has scooped a number of international awards.
 Dream of supping a dram against the backdrop of striking views of the loch and the Cuillin – a set of rocky peaks on the island – or choose to tour the working distillery from the comfort of home.

 Having been established in 1775, The Glenturret distillery is nestled in the Perthshire countryside and claims to be Scotland’s oldest distillery still located in its original premises.
 Using waters from Loch Turret and several traditional techniques, including mashing by hand, The Glenturret creates single malt whiskies that are chock-full of flavour.
-Keen to delve into the world of Scottish whisky?
-You can see every corner of the distillery on a virtual tour, helping you get one step closer to seeing the spectacular Perthshire countryside and the distillery in person.
+Those keen to delve into the world of Scottish whisky can see every corner of the distillery on a virtual tour, helping them get one step closer to seeing the spectacular Perthshire countryside and the distillery in person.

 Embark on a 360-degree virtual journey around Laphroaig to learn more about one of Islay’s most famous distilleries.
 Situated on a small island off the west coast of Scotland, the distillery has been producing whiskey for more than 200 years.
 Awarded a Royal Warrant by Prince Charles in 1994, reflected by the coat of arms which features on every bottle, its single malt scotch whisky has a rich flavour and is aged for at least ten years.
 The distillery also runs a Friends of Laphroaig Club, where members are given a lifetime lease of up to one square foot of the distillery’s land, and rewarded with a dram of whisky if ever they visit the premises.